 Applicant Instructions for BS/MS Students

 All BS/MS students applying for admission to the Athletic Training Program must submit the following documents by February 15 to:

-Director of the Athletic Training Program, Daemen College
+Department Chair, Athletic Training Program, Daemen College

 Mail Box 137